pullerize/-/README.md

 Use this account to log in and test the application.

-The backend permits requests from any `localhost` origin by default.
-If you run the frontend on another host, edit `agency_backend/app/main.py` and adjust the `origin_regex` in the CORS configuration.
+The backend is configured to allow requests from any origin during development.
+If you want to restrict origins, edit the CORS settings in `agency_backend/app/main.py`.

 ## Frontend

 The frontend resides in `agency_frontend` and is bootstrapped with Vite.
 It uses TailwindCSS for styling.
 Basic pages for login, tasks, calendar, finance and reports are included.

+Install the Node.js dependencies first and then start the dev server:

 ```bash
 cd agency_frontend